DevelLight/DevelLight/README.md

 <img align="left" alt="Bash" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/bash/bash-original.svg" />
 </p>

-Together we shape the future!
+<a>Together we shape the future!
 I am DevelLight, a young visionary from Austria.
 Ever since I was a little kid I dreamed of making the world a better place, and now I'm on a mission to do just that!
 Soon it will start, but already now there are a few projects that will bring joy to Linux users.
-The future I will show you in 2025, the year when the world will be greener :)
+The future I will show you in 2025, the year when the world will be greener :) </a>

  <div align="center" dir="auto">
   <a href="https://github.com/TheRedstoneDEV-DE/VoiceAssistant/">